Oaderogba2022/rain-matrix-cpp/index.md

 # Welcome to the Project Blog

-The Digital Rain program is a C++ program that replicates the Matrix code rain animation on the console.
-It uses two classes: RainDrop for individual streams of falling characters and DigitalRain to manage the overall animation.
-The program adds a twist by playing the Super Mario Bros. theme song accompanied by beeps.
-It runs smoothly, updating the screen around 30 times per second, and shows brightly colored characters descending with music playing in the background.
-This project integrates coding skill with a cool visual and auditory experience.
+My Digital Rain program is a C++ program that emulates the Matrix code rain animation on the console.
+It utilizes two classes: RainDrop for every stream of falling characters and DigitalRain to manage the overall animation.
+The program adds a twist by using beeps to play the Super Mario Bros. theme song.
+It runs so smoothly, updating the screen some 30 times per second, and displaying beautifully colored characters descending with background music.
+The project marries coding skill with an incredible visual and audio experience.

 ## About Project